 We used a rich green fleece plus two quilting weight cottons.
 The original cotton fabrics for our sample came from Moda’s Social Club collection; which is no longer readily available online.
-But no worries; as we always say, the choices in quilting cottons these days is amazing!
+But no worries; as we always say, the choices in quilting cottons is always amazing!
 You can have fun picking out your own combinations in a favorite color, sports or hobby theme, or a holiday design.
-You could even add an embroidered Monogram or appliquéd name to further personal the trio as a gift.
+You could even add an embroidered monogram or appliquéd name to further personal the trio as a gift.

 Our Nap in a Bag is sized for a lightweight fleece.
 If you’d rather use a thicker fleece or Minky, make the blanket and pillow first, then fold them up as described above to double-check the size.
 If your set measures much more than about 14″ in height or 30″ in girth, consider enlarging the bag.

 - Sewing Machine and standard presser foot

 - Overedge foot; optional to finish seam allowances on the bag

 - Walking or Even Feed foot; optional but best for thicker layers – or use your machine’s built-in fabric feeding system, such as the Janome AcuFeed Flex™ system

 - 1¾ yards of 60″+ wide lightweight, double-sided fleece or similar for the blanket and pillow back

 NOTE: It is important to use a fleece that is soft and nice on both sides since the blanket is meant to be a single layer and reversible.
 Also, as mentioned above, the bag is sized for a lightweight fleece.
 If you choose a heavier weight fleece or a luxury Minky, you may need to increase the size of the bag.

 - 1⅓ yards of 44″+ wide quilting weight cotton fabric for the blanket binding, pillow front, and the bag’s upper panels and pocket